Foster Hirsch

-Foster Hirsch is the author of 16 books on subjects related to theatre and film.
+Foster Hirsch is an American author and professor.
+He is the author of 16 books on subjects related to theatre and film.
 A native of California, Hirsch received his B.A. from Stanford University and holds M.F.A, M.A. and Ph.D. degrees from Columbia University.
 Hirsch joined the English department of Brooklyn College in 1967, and in 1973 became one of the first professors to join the school's newly established film department.
 He has also been associated with the Pine Bluff Film Festival since its inception in 1994.